بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Twenty-Fourth Word-Fifth Branch-2nd Fruit

-Man is a weak animal regarding action, deed and material labour; he is an impotent creature.
+Regarding action, deed and physical work, man is a weak animal; he is an impotent creature.
 The sphere of his control and ownership in this aspect is so narrow that it is as far as his hand can reach.
-So much so that domestic animals that gave their reins to man have adopted a share of man’s weakness, impotence, and laziness; a great difference is seen when compared with their wild counterparts (Like domestic goats and cattle and wild goats and cattle).
-But such a man is an honoured traveler in this caravanserai (guesthouse) of the world, regarding du'â and beseeching, acceptance and being receptive and acted upon by an agent.
-And he is a guest of such a Karîm that He opened His infinite treasuries of rahmah to him and subjugated His infinite, unique creatures full of art and His servants to man.
-And He opened such a large sphere for this guest that he can benefit from it and amuse and enjoy himself while promenading in and beholding it.
-The half of that sphere’s axis — that is, from the centre to the outer sphere — is as far as the eyes can see, rather long and broad as the imagination can reach.
+So much so that domestic animals that give their reins to man have adopted a share of man’s weakness, impotence, and laziness; a significant difference is seen when domestic animals are compared with their wild counterparts (Like domestic goats and cattle and wild goats and cattle).
+However, such a man is an honoured traveller in this caravanserai (guesthouse) of the world, in terms of du'â and beseeching, acceptance and being receptive and acted upon by a doer.
+And he is a guest of such a Karîm that He opened His infinite treasuries of rahmah for man and subjugated His infinite, unique creatures, full of art, and His servants to him.
+And He opened such a large sphere for this guest that he can benefit from it and amuse himself while sightseeing and beholding it.
+The half of that sphere’s axis — from the centre to the outer sphere — is as far as the eyes can see, rather long and broad as the imagination can reach.

-Yes, all the wondrous equipment given to man is not for this insignificant worldly life but rather they were given for an eternal life of great significance because, if we compare man with animals, we see that man is very rich regarding equipment and senses; he is richer hundred times more than the animals, but regarding the pleasures of life in the world and his animal life, he falls a hundred times lower than the animals.
-Because in each pleasure he receives is the trace of pain.
-The pains of the past, the fears of the future and the pain of each pleasure's fading spoil his pleasure and leave a trace of pain in his joy.
-But animals are not like that; they receive pleasure without pain and enjoy without sorrow.
+Yes, all the wondrous equipment given to man is not for this insignificant worldly life, but rather for an eternal life of great significance because, if we compare man with animals, we see that man is very wealthy regarding equipment and senses; he is a hundred times richer than the animals.
+However, regarding the pleasures of life of the world and his animal life, he falls a hundred times lower than the animals because within each pleasure he receives is a trace of pain.
+The pains of the past, the fears of the future and the pain of each pleasure's fade spoil his pleasure and leave a trace of pain in his joy, but animals are not like that; they receive pleasure without pain and enjoy without sorrow.
 Neither the pains of the past hurt them nor the fears of the future frighten them.
-They live with ease; they rest and offer shukr to their Khâliq.
+They live with ease, rest and offer shukr to their Khâliq.

-That is to say, if man, who was created in the form of ahsan taqwîm, restricts his thought to the life of the world, he falls a hundred times lower than an animal like a sparrow, although he is a hundred times higher than the animals regarding his capital.
+That is to say, if man, who was created in the form of ahsan taqwîm, restricts his thought to the life of the world, he falls a hundred times lower than an animal, like a sparrow, even though regarding his capital he is a hundred times higher than the animals.
 I explained this haqiqah in another place through a comparison.
 It is appropriate to mention it here, so I shall repeat it.
 It is as follows:

 Giving ten pieces of gold to one of his servants, a man commanded him, “Order a complete set of clothing made from a special fabric!”
-He gave a thousand pieces of gold to the second servant, put in his pocket a note on which certain things were written and sent him to a bazaar.
+He gave a thousand pieces of gold to the second servant, placed in his pocket a note on which certain things were written and sent him to a bazaar.
 The first servant bought excellent clothing of the finest fabric with ten pieces of gold.
-Looking at the first servant and not reading the account-note that was put in his pocket, the second servant madly gave a thousand pieces of gold to a shopkeeper and asked for a complete set of clothing.
+Looking at the first servant and not reading the account note that was put in his pocket, the second servant madly gave a thousand pieces of gold to a shopkeeper and asked for a complete set of clothing.
 The unjust shopkeeper gave him a complete set of clothing of the most flimsy fabric.
-The wretched servant came to the presence of his lord and received severe punishment and suffered terrible torment.
-Thus, anyone who possesses an iota of conscience would understand that a thousand pieces of gold given to the second servant were not to buy a set of clothing but rather for some important trade.
+The wretched servant came into the presence of his lord, received severe punishment and suffered terrible torment.
+Thus, anyone with an iota of conscience would understand that the thousand pieces of gold given to the second servant were not for buying a set of clothing but for some important trade.

-In just the same way, each of the ma’nawî equipment and subtle faculties of man has developed and expanded to a degree a hundred times greater than that of the animals.
-For example, is there any comparison between man’s equipment and senses, like his eye that perceives all degrees of beauty, his sense of taste in the tongue that distinguishes all the varieties of particular tastes of foods, his mind that penetrates all subtleties of haqiqahs, and his heart that yearns for every sort of perfection and the very simple senses of the animals that have developed only one or two degrees?
-There is only this difference that animals develop more in a particular function exclusive to that animal (especially a particular sense of an animal species).
-But this development is particular.
+In the same way, each of man’s ma’nawî equipment and subtle faculties has developed and expanded to a degree a hundred times greater than that of the animals.
+For example, is there any comparison between man’s equipment and senses, like his eye that perceives all degrees of beauty, his sense of taste in the tongue that distinguishes all the varieties of particular tastes of foods, his mind that penetrates all subtleties of haqiqahs, and his heart that yearns for every sort of perfection, and the very simple senses of animals that have developed only one or two degrees?
+There is only this difference: animals develop more in a particular function exclusive to that animal (especially a particular sense of an animal species).
+But this development is specific.

-Thus, this wealth and the abundance of capital regarding equipment to such an extent were certainly not given to obtain this unimportant temporary worldly life.
-Rather, such a man's fundamental duty is to see his duties turned towards infinite aims, proclaim his impotence, poverty and fault in the form of ‘ubûdiyyah, observe and witness the tasbîhât of beings with his universal eye, see the help of Ar-Rahmân within the ni’mahs and offer shukr and gaze at the miracles of the qoudrah of Ar-Rabb on the creatures full of art and do tafakkur with an eye that receives lessons.
+Thus, the abundance of capital and this wealth regarding equipment to such a degree were certainly not given to obtain this insignificant temporary worldly life.
+Rather, the fundamental duty of such a man is to see his duties turned towards infinite aims, proclaim his impotence, poverty and fault in the form of ‘ubûdiyyah, observe and witness the tasbîhât of beings with his universal eye, see the help of Ar-Rahmân within the ni’mahs and offer shukr, gaze at the miracles of the qoudrah of Ar-Rabb on the creatures, full of art, and do tafakkur with an eye that receives lessons.

 The Twenty-Third Word/Third Subtle Point